 What Could Have Been Better

-As is the trend with so many games these days, there are some minor bugs in Construction Simulator 3.
+As is the trend with so many games these days, there are some minor bugs we found for our Construction Simulator 3 review.
 These include weird graphic glitches and the contract markers appearing out of place.
 Sometimes vehicles will get stuck in the strangest of places.
 Thank you vehicle reset button!!
 Also, none of the glitches affect game progression.

 Tutorials and jobs clashing